Podolica: Characteristics

 The Podolica is a rustic breed capable of surviving on harsh terrain and poor pasture.
-It can exploit food sources that would not otherwise be used, including stubble, scrub and maquis, and woodland undergrowth.
+It can exploit food sources that would not otherwise be used, including stubble, scrub, maquis and woodland undergrowth.
 The animals are fed hay and straw only in winter.

-The colour of the Podolica shows pronounced sexual dimorphism: cows are pale grey, tending to white, while males are darker and may be almost black.
+The coat colour shows pronounced sexual dimorphism: cows are pale grey, tending to white, while males are darker and may be almost black.
 As in other breeds of grey cattle, the calves are born wheat-coloured but become grey at about three months.
 The skin is black, as are the natural openings.
 The horns are light, lyre-shaped in cows, half-moon-shaped in bulls; they are slate-grey in young animals, becoming pale at the base and dark at the tip with maturity.
-The breed is of medium size and lightweight; the skeleton is light.
-The average height at the withers is 145 cm in females, and 150 cm in males; average weight for cows is 650 kg, and 800 kg for bulls.
+The breed is of medium size and weight; the skeleton is light.
+The average height at the withers is 145 cm for cows and 150 cm for bulls; average weights are 650 kg and 800 kg respectively.

 Use

-The Podolica was in the past mainly kept for draught work; meat and milk production were secondary to this.
+The cattle were in the past kept mainly for draught work; meat and milk production were secondary to this.
 After the Second World War the progressive mechanisation of agriculture meant that demand for draught oxen disappeared.
-The breed is now raised mainly for meat; in some areas it is also kept for milk.
+The cattle are now raised mainly for meat; in some areas they are also kept for milk.

-Calves are weaned no sooner than four months; they are normally sent to slaughter at 15–16 months, at which time they weigh 300±– kg.
-The meat is considered to be of high quality and carries a registered mark of quality.
+Calves are weaned no sooner than four months; they are normally sent to slaughter at 15–16 months, at which time they weigh 300±– kg; bullocks may be slaughtered at about two years old, at a live weight of approximately 500 kg.

 The average milk yield is low; a figure of 1500 kg was cited in the 1950s.
-The milk is used to make caciocavallo; the sought-after Caciocavallo Podolico del Gargano from the Gargano Peninsula in the province of Foggia is made only from it.
+The milk is used to make caciocavallo; the Caciocavallo Podolico del Gargano from the Gargano Peninsula in the province of Foggia is made only from it.